 Written on 08 April 2019.

-You might have heard or seen the term ‘Triple accreditation’ or the ‘triple-crown’ which means a school has received accreditation from the Association of MBA’s (AMBA), Association to Advance Collegiate Schools of Business International (AACSB) and EQUIS.
+You might have heard or seen the term ‘triple accreditation’ or the ‘triple-crown’ which means a school has received accreditation from the Association of MBA’s (AMBA), Association to Advance Collegiate Schools of Business International (AACSB) and EQUIS.
 Whilst there are other regional or more specific accreditations, these are the 3 most respected and well-known, hence the term ‘triple crown’.
-But what does each accreditation mean and most importantly do they matter?
+But what does each accreditation mean?
+Plus, is a triple-accreditation MBA inherently better?

-The AMBA accreditation is the only accreditation out of the 3 which focusses on the MBA programmes specifically.
-It has a very rigorous assessment criteria and only 3% of business schools world-wide have accreditation so if you are looking to do an MBA, checking that it has AMBA accreditation is recommended because it means the programme has been assessed in detail in terms of quality and standards of faculty, curriculum and student experience.
+The AMBA accreditation is the only accreditation out of the 3 which focuses on MBA programmes specifically.
+It has a very rigorous assessment criteria and only 3% of business schools world-wide have AMBA accreditation.
+If you are looking to do an MBA, checking that it has AMBA accreditation is recommended because it means the programme has been assessed in detail in terms of quality and standards of faculty, curriculum and student experience.
 Accreditation is awarded for a maximum of 5 years and then the programme is re-assessed.
-EDHEC’s MBA programmes have just been re-accredited – you can read more on the findings here.
+EDHEC’s MBA programmes have recently been re-accredited – you can read more on the findings here.

-The European Foundation for Management development established the Quality Improvement System known as EQUIS to act as quality benchmark for business schools and unlike AMBA or AACSB it places more focus on diversity and internationalisation.
+The European Foundation for Management Development (EFMD)established the Quality Improvement System known as EQUIS to act as a quality benchmark for business schools.
+Unlike AMBA or AACSB it places more focus on diversity and internationalisation.
 Re-accreditation can take place up to 5 years after initial accreditation - EDHEC was recently re-accredited by EQUIS for the maximum 5-year period in October 2020.

-Other factors are important too, so you should check a school has the most important accreditations first so that you know it offers a high standard in terms of educational experiences and then look into other key factors like duration, programme content, location and cost.
+Other factors are important too, of course, you should check a school has the most important accreditations so that you know it offers a high standard in terms of educational experiences and then look into other key factors , such as duration, programme content, location and cost.
 If you want more advice on things to consider when choosing an MBA, read our top tips.